 Mistakes happen.
 C’est la vie.
 A chicken died unnecessarily.
 It happened this past holiday weekend.
 A whole chicken was brought for one dollar a pound, that’s a good deal for a free-range, drug free chicken.
 July 4th weekend was spent enjoying festivals and seeing friends.
 We forgot and didn’t have the time to properly clean and freeze the poor bird.
 When it was time to season it for dinner, it wasn’t good to eat, because it had spoiled.

 The first time I saw fingerling potatoes, I was confused in a Danish supermarket.
-I was looking for the large potatoes I was visually familiar seeing of American produce.
-Produce and meat in Denmark are expensive, small and imperfect.
+I was looking for the large potatoes that I was familiar seeing in American grocery stores.
+Produce and meat in Denmark are expensive.
+The portions are small.
+The vegetables are imperfect.
 The taste far exceeds American food.
 I returned to the United States with a determined effort to shop at farmer’s market than the average grocery store, when time permits.
 The fingerling potatoes in Denmark had a thin paper shell, similar to an onion or a tomatillo, that needs to be rubbed or peeled off before prepping for a dish.
 The small size, like most produce and meat, produces a sweet and tender taste.